JUB-Yoush/personal-site/src/routes/blog/do-game-engines-matter.md

 - the more assumptions your engine can make the less code you need to write yourself
 - like renpy or rpgmaker
 - general engines can only make general assumptions
-- reasons to make your own engine is if your game has very specific needs that a general engine either prevent or dont help with
+- reasons to make your own engine is if your game has very specific needs that a general engine either prevent or don't help with
 - less existing code means less code to understand before you know how to use the system, but you need to make the entire system